Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Results

 \subsection{Bending measurements}

-The bending moduli $B$ of individual filaments of \olutea and \kanimale were measured by microscopic three-point bending tests~\cite{Backholm:PNAS2013,Kreis:SM2019}.
-Filaments that glide freely across liquid-immersed micro-pillar decorated surfaces (SU-8 on glass) were pushed into a gap between two pillars (base diameter $\sim\SI{35}{\micro\meter}$, pitch $\Delta x = \SI{80}{\micro\meter}$) with a Micropipette Force Sensor (MFS, spring constant \SI{9.5}{\nano\newton/\micro\metre}, see Fig.~\ref{fig:introduction}~C).
-Experiments were recorded with an inverted microscope at $20\times$ magnification and $\SI{40}{fps}$.
-The deflection $d$ of the pipette is proportional to the load $P$ acting on its tip, which is calibrated independently.
-The base of the pipette was actuated with a constant speed of $\pm\SI{5}{\micro\meter/\second}$ to increase and release the force.
-Pipette and filament deflections were analyzed with a custom image analysis procedure in \textsc{Matlab} (see \emph{Methods and Materials} and~\cite{Kreis2017,Backholm2019,Boeddeker2020} for details).
+The bending moduli $B$ of individual filaments of \olutea and \kanimale were measured by microscopic three-point bending tests~\cite{Backholm:PNAS2013}.
+Filaments that glide freely across liquid-immersed surfaces decorated with micro-pillars (SU-8 on glass) were pushed into a gap between two pillars with a Micropipette Force Sensor (MFS, see Fig.~\ref{fig:introduction}c).
+The deflection $d$ of the lever arm of the micropipette is proportional to the load acting on its tip.
+The corresponding spring constant is obtained from independent calibration measurements (Methods and \textit{SI Appendix}, Fig.~\ref{fig:S-bending}a).
+The base of the pipette was actuated with a constant speed of $\pm\SI{5}{\micro\meter/\second}$ to increase and release the force acting on the living filament.
+Pipette and filament deflections were analyzed with a custom-made image analysis procedure in \textsc{Matlab} (see Methods and~\cite{Kreis2017,Kreis:SM2019,Backholm2019,Boeddeker2020} for details).

-Figure~\ref{fig:bending}~A shows an exemplary force-displacement curve, together with snapshots from the experiment on the insets, for \kanimale.
-The measured force-distance relation is continuous, linear, speed-independent, and free of hysteretic effects, allowing an analysis with standard beam theory to derive the effective bending modulus through $B = (\Delta x^{3}/48)\,\partial P/\partial d$.
-Occasionally, measurements showed non-ideal force-distance relations, which could be traced back to long filaments that were entangled between pillars at some distance to the measuring site.
-These measurements were not considered in the further analysis.
+Fig.~\ref{fig:bending}a shows an exemplary force-displacement curve, accompanied with snapshots from the experiment, for \kanimale.
+The measured force-distance relations were continuous, linear, largely speed-independent and free of hysteretic effects (\textit{SI Appendix}, Fig.~\ref{fig:S-bending}b,c), allowing for an analysis with standard beam theory to derive the effective bending modulus $B$ from the slopes of the force-deflection curves.